 SWIFT is another cross-border wire transfer network, which is accessible from pretty much anywhere.
 Currently, over 10,000 banking institutions in 210 states are connected to SWIFT.
-The rules are practically identical, however, SWIFT transactions are executed in pretty much any currency.
-Businesses located in Europe can use SWIFT for their financial operations, but there are several key differences that make SEPA much more convenient for Euro payments.
+Its rules are practically identical to those of SEPA; however, SWIFT transactions are executed in pretty much any currency.
+Businesses located in Europe use SWIFT for their financial operations, but there are several key differences that make SEPA much more convenient for Euro payments.

 Unlike SEPA, SWIFT is not free.
 Any bank is allowed to set and charge commissions, for both incoming and outgoing transactions.
 Not all financial institutions are connected to SWIFT without third parties, but instead use correspondent banks that act on their behalf, following mutual agreements.
 Thus, one simple transaction may sometimes be subject to fees from a couple of different institutions!